Summit Vision Day

 He is the author of the 2020 Microsoft & Thinque whitepaper “How Artificial Intelligence is powering Australian Retail in 2020 and beyond”, the co-creator of the Adobe Creative (CQ) Intelligence test, and is the host of the innovation podcast - 2nd Renaissance.
 His futurist thinking has been shared by the Wall Street Journal, Financial Review, Monocle, BBC, Esquire and ABC TV.

-Official introduction to the Victoria Summit 2021 and its aims and objectives, followed by introduction of the Working Group Co-Chairs.
+Official introduction to the Victoria Summit 2021 Vision Day and acknowledgment of country.

 Louise Adams is Aurecon’s Chief Executive for Australia and New Zealand, responsible for leading approximately 4000 people, together with the financial and operational performance to meet Aurecon’s strategic and operational business goals across both locations.